geevb/django_rest_app/README.md

 ## Testing the API

-1. You can user Curl to test the endpoints, but it will be a lot easier if you just import the `srCurriculos.postman_collection.json` into Postman.
+1. You can user Curl to test the endpoints, but it will be a lot easier if you import the `srCurriculos.postman_collection.json` into Postman.
-2. The collection provided has all the methods to all endpoints created in this application.
+2. The collection provided has all the methods pre-configured to all endpoints created in this application.
 3. Note that, the first endpoint that needs to be consumed is the `Add new user` with the body:
 ```JSON
 {